KeckObservatory/RemoteObserving/README.md

             ```
             vncargs: '-passwd=/home/observer/.vnc/passwd'
             ```

-- **Configure Default Sessions:** Keck instruments typically use 4 VNC sessions for instrument control named "control0", "control1", "control2", and "telstatus".
-On a normal invocation of the software (via the `start_keck_viewers` command) it will open the four sessions specified here.
-For stations which split the duties among 2 computers, one could set this line to control which computer opens which sessions.

 - **Soundplay Configuration:** For compatible systems, uncomment the `soundplayer` line to specify which compiled executable for soundplay to use.
 Other operating systems sometimes need other soundplay versions, contact `mainland_observing@keck.hawaii.edu` for help configuring this value if needed.
 Also, if your local machine's path to the aplay executable is non-standard, specify that in the aplay value.
     - At the moment, the default linux executable seems to work for CentOS and Ubuntu linux.